mezhanglei/react-easy-formrender/README.md

 - `controls`：register form field's control to use.
 - `components`：register other component for form to use.
 - `renderList`: function that provides custom rendering List.
-- `renderItem`: function that provides custom render Field's children.
+- `renderItem`: function that provides custom render field item.
-- `inside`: the container of form.
+- `inside`: the container of form children.
 - `onSchemaChange`: `(newValue: SchemaData) => void;` Callback function when `schema` is changed

 ### FormFieldProps